tawmae/tawmae.github.io/hot_potato.md

    {: .new }
    The broadcaster and bot account are not being counted as "active chatters".

-- In the `[Hot Potato] End` action, you can set `passesGameEnd` to a number of your liking.
+- In the `[Hot Potato] Pass On` action, you can set `passesGameEnd` to a number of your liking.
 The game will automatically end and resolve in a draw once the potato has been passed along this many times-

   ![Picture](assets/media/hot_potato_settings_3.png)